SanityLinux/Base/README.md

 * RELEASE - The current stable release of Pür Linux.
 Releases are formatted as Year.Month-RELEASE, and are tagged out of the RELENG branch.
 Security updates are tagged with a U, and branched from STABLE.
 For example, 2016.07-RELEASE-U1 would be the first security update for 2016.07-RELEASE

 Due to the release schedule, Security Updates will only be supplied for a version until the next major version release.
 This means each major version has a 3 month lifecycle until EOL.
-You will not recieve any help for running an EOL version.
+You will not receive any help for running an EOL version.

 ## Installation notes

 Please be aware of the following caveats:

 As we are using pkgsrc for installed packages, Pür Linux will be placing all installed packages inside the /usr/local directory, similar to FreeBSD. /bin, /sbin, /etc, /usr/bin, and /usr/sbin will only be used for Base utilities.
-As such, some scripts you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Pür Linux.
+As such, some scripts (primarily python and perl scripts where other distros have the interpreters in /usr/bin) you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Pür Linux.

 ## FAQ

 Q: So does pkgsrc update the whole system?

 A: Nope!
 Pür Linux breaks the traditional Linux paradigm of EVERYTHING IS A PACKAGE.
 I'm a FreeBSD sysadmin, and I really enjoy the separation between the Base system and 3rd party packages.
-While Pür Linux won't be developed in a single source tree like FreeBSD (Not much to develop folks.
-The goal is building and distributing Upstream code, remember?) there's still going to be separation between the Base OS (Pür Linux) and Ports (using pkgsrc)
+While Pür Linux won't be developed in a single source tree like FreeBSD (No desire nor need to fork much) there's still going to be separation between the Base OS (Pür Linux) and Ports (using pkgsrc)

 Q: You're just trying to make Linux like $BSD